-⚠ CAUTION
+∧CAUTION

-DO NOT not turn the Start switch OFF while the vehicle is in motion unless the vehicle must be stopped due to an emergency.
+Unless in an emergency, do not turn the Start switch off while the vehicle is in motion.
 This vehicle may be equipped with an automatic electric parking brake.
 Turning the Start switch OFF will immediately apply the brake, abruptly stopping the vehicle.
-This may result in injury to the occupants of the vehicle and will result in accelerated wear and premature failure of the parking brake.
+This may result in injury to the occupants of the vehicle.
+This will result in accelerated wear and premature failure of the parking brake.